debadeepsen/nwcc/content/en/basics/nightwatch.md

 ## What is Nightwatch?

 Nightwatch.js is an end-to-end (E2E) software testing tool for web applications that run on a browser.
 It is essentially a Node.js wrapper around Selenium, the latter of which has been a standard tool for automated UI testing for many years.
-Nightwatch is cross-browser, meaning you can use it to test across different web browsers (currently it supports Firefox, Chrome, Edge, Opera, and Safari).
+Nightwatch is cross-browser, meaning you can use it to test across different web browsers (currently it supports Firefox, Chrome, Edge, and Safari).

 ## How does it work?